Cabo San Juan in Tayrona is the most famous beach inside the national park.

 Moreover, the boats coming from Taganga don’t show up before 10h30 am.

-Wake up early and leave from Playa Brava
+Option 2: leave early from Playa Brava

 Playa Brava is another gorgeous beach in Parque Tayrona – accessible from the Calabazo entrance.
+It’s my favorite Tayrona’s entrance.

 There, different accommodations are available for beachgoers.